Working during your studies

 How can I find a job?

-The DMU Works team provide a comprehensive range of information and job vacancy services for international students.
+The DMU Careers team provide a comprehensive range of information and job vacancy services for international students.
 The team can help you to develop the skills you need to market yourself to employers and run a range of guidance sessions and workshops in different faculties.
-The team arrange recruitment fairs and employer presentations, and provide advice on business start-up through DMU Works.
+The team arrange recruitment fairs and employer presentations, and provide advice on business start-up through DMU Careers.
 Current students can also make an appointment via MyGateway.

 We also suggest registering with Unitemps, the on-campus recruitment agency.